markyoder/wasp_clone/wasphalite/README.md

 the quick red fox jumped over the brown dog going <velocity_mph*1.60934>kph fast.
 ```

-In addition to integer and double precision math operations, string concatenation is also available.
+In addition to integer and double precision math operations, string concatenation is also available, such as

-E.g.,
 ```
 <"My result is "+numeric_result>
 ```
-Here the `numeric_result` is concatenated to the string `My result is ` producing a final result that is string typed.
+Here the `numeric_result` is concatenated to the string `My result is ` thus producing a final result that is string typed.

 ## Formatting
 Attribute and expressions can be formatted prior to insertion into the evaluation stream.
 This is influenced by the [C printf](http://www.cplusplus.com/reference/cstdio/printf) and  [Java.Format](https://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html) capability.